 To book a talk or a bespoke private walk, please contact John via the contact page on this website.

-John’s next season of public walks will be in summer 2018.
-For more information nearer the time, please revisit this page and the Events page.
+For information on John’s public walks, please revisit this page and the Events page.